gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_monitor_usage.md

 If you would like to check your resource usage on the Yens, there are a few tools available.

 - `htop` allows you to get an overview of the activity on the whole system that you are logged into.
 Furthermore, you can inspect your own processes by typing `htop -u <SUNetID>`.
 A lot more information about how to decipher the information produced with this command can be found on [this page](/yen/community.html).
-- `gsb-watcher` is a tool written by our team that outputs your CPU and memory usage in one-line statements every second.
-This is especially useful when you are actively monitoring a running script.
 - `topbyuser` is another tool written by us that lists out the active users on the Yen you are logged into and the amount of resources they are currently using.

+!!! important
-{% include important.html content="We have [community guidelines](/yen/community.html) to illustrate responsible use of our shared resources that our users are expected to follow.
-These guidelines ensure that the servers can remain accessible to everyone." %}
+    We have [community guidelines](/yen/community.html) to illustrate responsible use of our shared resources that our users are expected to follow.
+These guidelines ensure that the servers can remain accessible to everyone.

 ## Other page
 ##  Monitoring Usage
 ## Monitoring Your Resource Footprint

-Certain parts of the GSB research computing infrastructure provide environments that are managed by a scheduler (like <a href="/services/sherlock.html" target="_blank">Sherlock</a> or <a href="/yen/scheduler.html" target="_blank">Yen-Slurm</a>).
+Certain parts of the GSB research computing infrastructure provide environments that are managed by a scheduler (like <a href="_policies/services" target="_blank">Sherlock</a> or <a href="/yen/scheduler.html" target="_blank">Yen-Slurm</a>).
 In these cases it is not necessary for individuals to monitor resource usage themselves.

 However, when working on systems like the <a href="/yen/index.html" target="_blank">interactive yens</a> where resources like **CPU**, **RAM**, and **disk space** are _shared_ among many researchers, it is important that all users be mindful of how their work impacts the larger community.

+!!! tip
-{% include tip.html content="When using interactive yens, use the ```htop``` and ```userload``` commands to monitor CPU and RAM usage.
-Use the ```gsbquota``` command to monitor disk quota." %}
+    When using interactive yens, use the ```htop``` and ```userload``` commands to monitor CPU and RAM usage.
+Use the ```gsbquota``` command to monitor disk quota.

 ### CPU & RAM